Complete Guide to Raw Material Inventory Management

 The third option is to use software to track your raw materials inventory.
 Software solutions for raw materials inventory management typically include features such as:

-1. Automatic inventory updates: When you use software to track your raw materials, your inventory levels are automatically updated in real-time whenever a new batch of your products are created.
-This eliminates the need for manual stocktaking and ensures that your records are always accurate.
+Automatic inventory updates: When you use software to track your raw materials, your inventory levels are automatically updated in real-time whenever a new batch of your products are created.
+This eliminates the need for manual stocktaking and keeps your records accurate without the extra legwork.